VTCourses/CS4604_Labs/readme.md

 ## Attribution

-The content from some labs has adopted form the previous CS4604 labs created by Richard Quintin: rquintin@vt.edu
+The content for some labs has been adopted form the previous CS4604 labs created by Richard Quintin: rquintin@vt.edu

 This Spring 2021 class adds Jupter Notebooks for some labs and new labs.